citrusframework/citrus/src/manual/test-case.md

 </actions>
 ```

 All actions have individual names and properties that define the respective behavior.
-Citrus offers a wide range of test actions from scratch,
-but you are also able to write your own test actions in Java or Groovy and execute them during a test. [actions](actions.md) gives you a brief
-description of all available actions that can be part of a test case execution.
+Citrus offers a wide range of test actions from scratch, but you are also able to write your own test actions in Java or Groovy and execute them during a test.[actions](actions)gives you a brief description of all available actions that can be part of a test case execution.

 The actions are combined in free sequence to each other so that the tester is able to declare a special action chain inside the test.
 These actions can be sending or receiving messages, delaying the test, validating the database and so on.
-Step-by-step the test proceeds through
-the action chain.
+Step-by-step the test proceeds through the action chain.
 In case one single action fails by reason the whole test case is red and declared not successful.

 ### Finally test section

 Java developers might be familiar with the concept of doing something in the finally code section.
-The ***finally*** section
-contains a list of test actions that will be executed guaranteed at the very  end of the test case even if errors did occur during the execution before.
+The ***finally*** section contains a list of test actions that will be executed guaranteed at the very end of the test case even if errors did occur during the execution before.
 This is the right place to tidy up things that were previously created by the test like cleaning up the database for instance.
-The ***finally***
-section is described in more detail in [finally](finally.md).
+The ***finally*** section is described in more detail in[finally](finally).
 However here is the basic syntax inside a test.

-***XML DSL***
+ **XML DSL**

 ```xml
 <finally>
     <echo>